welopment/evolution/README.md

   evolution: #latest version
 ```

-Add this import statement to your source files:
+Add the import statement to your source files:

 ```dart
 import 'package:evolutionSimple/evolution.dart';
 ```

-To give it a try, simply run the example.
+Or, give it a try and run the example:

 ```dart
 dart ./example/main.dart
 ```
-The example runs the following optimization tasks:
+The example consists of some simple optimization tasks:

-* Sphere100 is version of the sphere function with a global minimum at (100.0, ..., 100.0).
+* Sphere100 is a version of the sphere function with global minimum at (100.0, ..., 100.0).
-* Sphere100 (restricted) is the same problem to be solved within a restricted search space.
+* Sphere100 (restricted) is the same problem solved on a restricted search space.
-* Ackley10 is a version of the ackley function with a global minimum at (10.0, ..., 10.0).
+* Ackley10 is a version of the ackley function with global minimum at (10.0, ..., 10.0).
-* Ackley100 is  a version of the ackley function with a global minimum at (100.0, ..., 100.0).
+* Ackley100 is  a version of the ackley function with global minimum at (100.0, ..., 100.0).
-* Ackley100 (restricted) is the same problem to be solved within a restricted search space.
+* Ackley100 (restricted) is the same problem solved on a restricted search space.

-It will run several trials of each of the problems, printing first the number of the trial , the fitness value [f] (small is better) and the solution [ag] that is represented by an Agent.
+It will run 10 trials of the same problem, printing the number of the trial , the fitness value [f] (small is better) and the solution [ag] represented by an Agent.

-# A simple algorithm
+# Build a simple algorithm

 1. Generate an initial population of candidate solutions (Agents), each of which will have property values of 0.0: